-The Certificate Program is designed to serve the needs of the conflict resolution practitioner as well as professionals and students in human resource management, law, business, education, counseling, health care, and public service.
+The new Certificate Program is being designed to serve the needs of the conflict resolution practitioner as well as professionals and students in human resource management, law, business, education, counseling, health care, and public service.
 These important skills can also be applied in everyday interactions within the family and the community.

 The skills developed in the program will provide participants with the fundamental tools, understanding and confidence to deal appropriately with conflict situations wherever they occur.
 Students in the program will come from diverse career and community backgrounds--attorneys and paralegals, community youth workers, teachers, business managers, human resource managers, counselors, health care, and criminal justice professionals, to name a few.

 Tentative Program Structure